jhalterman/tripwire/README.md

 ![runs](./docs/images/runs.png)

-When [manually testing](#manual-testing), you can select a specific strategy to view results for:
+When running multiple workloads, you can select a specific strategy to view results for:

 ![strategy](./docs/images/strategy.png)